MaxCDN/go-maxcdn/README.md

     // Example:
 	max := NewMaxCDN(os.Getenv("ALIAS"), os.Getenv("TOKEN"), os.Getenv("SECRET"))

+	// Basic Get
 	payload, err := max.Get("/account.json", nil)
 	if err != nil {
 	    panic(err)
 	}

 	fmt.Printf("%#v\n", payload.Data)

+	// Below is pretty much exactly what 'maxcdn.Get' is doing.
+	// The purpose though would be for you to generate your
+	// own struct more exactly mapping the json response to
+	// your purpose.
+More specific responses are planned for
+	// future versions, but there are too many make it worth
+	// implementing all of them, so this support should remain. raw, err := max.Do("GET", "/account.json", nil)

+	if err != nil {
+	    return
+	}

+	mapper := new(GenericResponse)
+	mapper.Raw = raw // include raw json in GenericResponse

+	err = json.Unmarshal(raw, &mapper)
+	if err != nil {
+	    panic(err)
+	}

+	if mapper.Error.Message != "" || mapper.Error.Type != "" {
+	    err = fmt.Errorf("%s: %s", mapper.Error.Type, mapper.Error.Message)
+	}

 ```
 ### Variables